miemiy/Devices-docs/surface-hub/surface-hub-2s-connect.md

 | HDTV            | 1080p          | 60             | ✔         |
 | 4K UHD          | 3840 x 2560    | 60             | ✔         |

-Surface Hub 2S includes a MiniDP video-out port for projecting visual content from Surface Hub 2S to another display.
-If you plan to use Surface Hub 2S to project to another display, note the following recommendations:
+#### Recommendations for projecting to another display

-- **Keyboard required.** Before you begin, you’ll need to connect either a wired or Bluetooth-enabled external keyboard  to Surface Hub 2S.
-Note that unlike the original Surface Hub, a keyboard for Surface Hub 2S is sold separately and is not included in the shipping package.<br><br>
+- **Keyboard required:** Before you begin, connect an external keyboard to Surface Hub 2S, either wired or Bluetooth-enabled.
+Unlike the original Surface Hub, Surface Hub 2S does not include a keyboard in the shipping package.

-- **Set duplicate mode.** Surface Hub 2S supports video-out in duplicate mode only.
-However, you will still need to manually configure the display mode when you connect for the first time:
+- **Set to duplicate mode:** Surface Hub 2S supports video-out in duplicate mode only.
+To configure this setting:
-    1. Enter the **Windows logo key** + **P**, which opens the Project pane on the right side of Surface Hub 2S, and then select **Duplicate** mode.
+  1. Press **Windows logo key** + **P** to open the Project pane on the right side of the screen, then select **Duplicate**.
-    2. When you’re finished with your Surface Hub 2S session, select **End Session**.
-This ensures that the duplicate setting is saved for the next session.<br><br>
+  2. After your session, select **End Session** to save the duplicate setting for future use.

-- **Plan for different aspect ratios.** Like other Surface devices, Surface Hub 2S uses a 3:2 display aspect ratio (the relationship between the width and the height of the display).
-Projecting Surface Hub 2S onto displays with different aspect ratios is supported.
-Note however that because Surface Hub 2S duplicates the display, the MiniDP output will also only display in a 3:2 aspect ratio, which may result in letterboxing or curtaining depending on the aspect ratio of the receiving display.
+- **Aspect ratio considerations:** Surface Hub 2S has a 3:2 display aspect ratio, which may differ from the aspect ratio of the external display.
+When projecting, the MiniDP output will maintain the 3:2 ratio, which may result in letterboxing or curtaining on screens with other aspect ratios, like 16:9.

-> [!NOTE]
+> [!TIP]
-> if your second monitor uses a 16:9 aspect ratio (the predominant ratio for most TV monitors), black bars may appear on the left and right sides of the mirrored display.
-If this occurs, you may wish to inform your users that there is no need to adjust the second display.
+> If projecting to a 16:9 monitor, black bars may appear on the left and right sides of the display.
+This is normal and does not require adjustments to the second display.## Select cables

-## Select cables

 Note the following recommendations: